theniceguy8731/EKC-Hypothesis-Regression-Study/README.md

 | south         | 25.2794     | 3.596          | 7.031   |           |              |        |

 - Here the baseline is represented by the north-eastern states.
-- From our regression analysis we can infer that most geographical regions show an increase in nitrate levels with respect to north eastern regions except for the the eastern region.
+- From our regression analysis we can infer that most geographical regions show an increase in nitrate levels with respect to north-eastern regions except for the eastern region.

 ##### Summary Statistics
 | Index      | Count    | Mean               | Std               | Min         | Max               |